Welcome to today's edition of the Rush 24-7 podcast.

 And then he told us about it.

-When he left the suffering, we're still suffering.
+When he left, the suffering were still suffering.

 Maybe even worse.

-But he was emotionally invested, so he's better than us.
+But he was emotionally invested.

-They can't get rid of no.
+They can't get rid of it.

 Get this, folks.